-Michigan law according to Section 9208 of the Michigan Health Department Public Act #368 of 1978 states the following: "A parent, guardian, or person in local parentis applying to have a child registered for the first time in a school in that state shall present to school officials, at the time of registration or not later than the first day of school, a certificate of immunization or statement of exemption under Section 9215."A teacher shall not permit a child to enter or attend school unless a certificate indicating that a minimum of one does of an immunizing agent against each of the diseases specified by the department has been received and certified by a health professional or local health department.
-A parent, guardian or person in local parentis, having a child register with only these minimum doses of immunizing agents shall present an updated certificate of immunization within four months after initial attendance showing that the immunizations have been completed as prescribed by the department.
-Parents of children entering school for the first time in Michigan are reminded that each child must be immunized for diphtheria, pertussis, tetanus, polio, small pox, rubella, chicken pox, measles and Hepatitis B. Vision and hearing examinations are also required.
-The information must be brought to school on the first day or within a reasonable amount of time after school has begun.
-Family physicians may do the immunization or you may take the child to the Eaton County Health Department at 528 Beech Street in Charlotte, Michigan.
+Michigan law, according to Section 9208 of the Michigan Health Department Public Act #368 of 1978, states the following: "A parent, guardian, or person in local parentis applying to have a child registered for the first time in a school in that state shall present to school officials, at the time of registration or not later than the first day of school, a certificate of immunization or statement of exemption under Section 9215.
+A teacher or principal shall not permit a child to enter or attend school unless a certificate indicating that a minimum of one dose of an immunizing agent against each of the diseases specified by the department has been received and certified by a health professional or local health department."
+A parent, guardian, or person in local parentis, having a child register with only these minimum doses of immunizing agents shall present an updated certificate of immunization within four months after initial attendance showing that the immunizations have been completed as prescribed by the department.
+Parents of children entering school for the first time in Michigan are reminded that each child must be immunized for diphtheria, pertussis, tetanus, polio, smallpox, rubella, chicken pox, measles and Hepatitis B. Vision and hearing examinations are also required.
+The information must be brought to school on the first day or within a reasonable time after school has begun.
+Family physicians may do the immunization or you may take the child to the Eaton County Health Department, 528 Beech Street, Charlotte, MI.
 Free clinics are available at both the Barry-Eaton District Health Department and at various Outreach clinics in the area.
-Please call (517) 543-2430 for specific dates and places.
+Please call (517) 543-2430 or (517) 485-7110 for specific dates and places.
 It is Michigan law that all new entering students must have the Hepatitis B immunization.
-A parent or guardian must provide dates when immunization for Hepatitis was given, a physician signed statement that the child "is in process" of completing the three (3) vaccinations series for Hepatitis B, or a signed statement that the parent does not choose to have their child immunized against Hepatitis B for religious reasons or other noted reasons for objection.
-Beginning with the 2002-2003 school year, it is the law that all seventh grade students have an immunization assessment.
-This law was passed so there would be a means of assuring that children are adequately immunized against preventable diseases before they reach adolescent when some diseases become a greater threat to their health.
+A parent or guardian must provide dates when the immunization for hepatitis was given, a physician signed statement that the child "is in process" of completing the three (3) vaccinations series for Hepatitis B, or a signed statement that for religious or objections the parent does not choose to have their child(ren) immunized against Hepatitis B. It is the law beginning with the 2002-2003 school year, that all seventh grade students have an immunization assessment.
+This law was passed so that there would be a means of assuring that children are adequately immunized against preventable diseases before they reach adolescence when some diseases become a greater threat to their health.